Pranav-2812/sqshield/README.md

 **Expected Output:**
 ```
-sqshield version : 0.1.0
+sqshield version : 0.1.1
 ```

 ## How It Works

 SQShield processes each input query by extracting a set of lexical features.
-These features, which include query length, keyword counts (e.g., `SELECT`, `UNION`), special character frequencies, and structural properties, are fed into a pre-trained LightGBM classification model.
+These features, which include query length, keyword counts (e.g., `SELECT`, `UNION`), special character frequencies, and structural properties, are fed into a LightGBM classification model trained specifically on SQL query patterns.
 The model then predicts whether the query is `MALICIOUS` or `BENGIN`.

 The model (`sql_injection_model.pkl`) is included with the package.